Kevinovitz/TryHackMe_Writeups/linuxprivesc/linuxprivesc.md

 # Linux PrivEsc

-This guide contains the answer and steps necessary to get to them for the [Windows PrivEsc](https://tryhackme.com/room/windows10privesc) room.
+This guide contains the answer and steps necessary to get to them for the [Linux PrivEsc](https://tryhackme.com/room/linuxprivesc) room.

 ## Table of contents